 Purpose

 The purpose of this document is to identify the system requirements for the Autonomous Panda System (APS).
-The APS is intended to participate in the Institute of Electrical and Electronics Engineers (IEEE) SoutheastCon 2015 Hardware Competition7.
+The APS is intended to participate in the Institute of Electrical and Electronics Engineers (IEEE) SoutheastCon 2015 Hardware Competition [71].
 The requirements contain functional and requirements, non-functional requirements, and limitations of the APS.
 This document is intended for the customers, the team members, and all persons with holding a stake in this project.

 Mission Statement